Ellis Island is open on a limited basis while repairs continue.

 Visiting Ellis Island

-Update as of March 20, 2013: Due to damage sustained during Hurricane Sandy, Ellis Island is closed indefinitely.
-The Statue of Liberty will re-open on July 4, 2013.
+Update as of June 29,2014: Due to damage sustained during Hurricane Sandy, Ellis Island is open with limitations.

 National Parks of New York Harbor include 10 national parks with 22 natural, historic, and recreational sites.
 These national parks, preserve, special places tell the story of American and its greatest city, from the nation's early defenses to its first steps as a new democracy, from the waves of immigrants to the rise of a commercial powerhouse unrivaled in the world.
 They include powerful international icons and places of extraordinary beauty where you can experience our history and natural heritage on the land and on the water.